prachidevgaonkar/Multiagent-Knowledge-Guide-GCP/README.md

 # Multi-Agent Knowledge Guide System

-> **Confidentiality note:** This is a generalized, independently written technical case study.
-Names, examples, schemas, timings, identifiers, and operating details are illustrative or intentionally abstracted.
-It contains no customer data, source code, credentials, internal URLs, unpublished product information, or employer-specific implementation details.
-Public Google Cloud product names are used only to explain a reference architecture.
 >
 > **What this is:** A proof-of-concept and technical learning journal.
 It documents the design approach, lessons, limitations, and possible improvements for a multi-agent knowledge system without representing any specific organization's production environment.